-- (a) New Year's Day January 1st;
+- A. New Year's Day January 1st;

-- (b) President's Day third Monday in February;
+- B. President's Day third Monday in February;

-- (c) Memorial Day last Monday in May;
+- C. Memorial Day last Monday in May;

+- D. Juneteenth-June 19th;

-- (d) Independence Day July 4th;
+- E. Independence Day July 4th;

-- (e) Pioneer Day July 24th;
+- F. Pioneer Day July 24th;

-- (f) Juneteenth June 19th;

-- (g) Labor Day first Monday in September;
+- G. Labor Day first Monday in September;

-- (h) Columbus Day second Monday in October;

-- (i) Thanksgiving fourth Thursday in November;

-- (j) The day after Thanksgiving;

-- (k) Christmas Day December 25th;

-- (I) Either the day before or after Christmas as determined by the City Manager; and

-- (m) Employee's Birthday; or equivalent time off if the birthday falls on a weekend or holiday.
+- H. Columbus Day second Monday in October; - I. Thanksgiving fourth Thursday in November; - J. The day after Thanksgiving; - K. Christmas Day December 25th; - L. Either the day before or after Christmas as determined by the City Manager; and - M. Employee's Birthday; or equivalent time off if the birthday falls on a weekend or holiday.

-South Weber City will automatically adopt any future paid holidays which are adopted by the state and/or federal government.
+South Weber City will cap holiday pay at thirteen (13) days.
+Any future holidays adopted by the state and/or federal government will require city staff discussion.